ricl-vla/ricl_openpi/README.md

 ```bash
 uv run scripts/serve_policy_ricl.py policy:checkpoint --policy.config=pi0_fast_droid_ricl --policy.dir=pi0_fast_droid_ricl_checkpoint --policy.demos_dir=preprocessing/collected_demos/{YYYY-MM-DD}_{new_task_prompt}
 ```

+Our checkpoint can also be found at [this huggingface link](https://huggingface.co/ricl-vla).

 ### On the laptop connected to the franka droid robot
 You also have to run the client in `examples/droid/main_ricl.py` on the laptop connexted to the franka droid robot following the original repository's instructions.